wmorgan/dcos-docs/1.7/administration/monitoring-system-health.md

 hide_from_navigation: true
 hide_from_related: true
 ---
-You can monitor the health of your cluster components from the DCOS web interface.
-The component health page provides the health status of all DCOS system components that are running in systemd.
+You can monitor the health of your cluster components from the DC/OS web interface.
+The component health page provides the health status of all DC/OS system components that are running in systemd.
 You can drill down by health status, host IP address, or specific systemd unit.

 ![alt text](/assets/images/ui-sys-health.gif)